Pillar 6

 Planning Reality

-Many middle-income families qualify for schemes like Workfare (income ≤S$2,500/month), SkillsFuture credits (all Singaporeans 25+), and CPF Education Scheme.
-Silver Support helps seniors regardless of current income if they had low lifetime earnings.
+Many middle-income families qualify for schemes like Workfare (income ≤S$3,000/month from Work Year 2025), SkillsFuture credits (all Singaporeans 25+), and CPF Education Scheme.
+Silver Support helps seniors with low lifetime earnings and per capita household income up to S$2,300.
 Understanding eligibility can unlock thousands in unclaimed benefits.

 Common Belief